scilus/scil-documentation/source/intro_to/explore_virtual_machines.rst

 Installations
 ^^^^^^^^^^^^^

+*It seems like Docker running Linux do not work well on MacOS with M1/M2 CPU*

 It is always important to verify if a software is already installed before installing it, but it is **really** important with Docker.

 The documentation to install Singularity is easy enough to follow `(here) <https://docs.docker.com/engine/install/ubuntu>`__.